Muyiwa Olarewaju

-Muyiwa Olarewaju (born 26 November) is a British Gospel singer and songwriter who mixes traditional gospel music with elements of world music (from Africa, the Caribbean and Asia), soul, R&B and pop.
-He is also an experienced performer, broadcaster and presenter.
-In 2009 he became the first-ever international act to perform on America's popular entertainment channel, BET, for the prestigious annual Celebration of Gospel show.
+Muyiwa Olarewaju (born 26 November) is a British gospel singer and songwriter who mixes traditional gospel music with elements of world music (from Africa, the Caribbean and Asia), soul, R&B and pop.
+He is also a performer, broadcaster and presenter.
+In 2009 he became the first international act to perform on America's entertainment channel, BET, for the annual Celebration of Gospel show.
 He has presented the Turning Point programme to an estimated global audience of 70 million.
 With his group Riversongz, he sold out Indigo2 at the O2 in London, the first gospel act to do so, and he has played at the largest gospel music event in the world, The Experience, attracting a 500,000 strong audience.

 Broadcast/presenter career

-As a broadcaster Muyiwa has for the last 10 years presented on Premier Radio's flagship programmes Gospel Tonight and Worship Tonight, to an audience of 500,000 listeners.
-Muyiwa has also, for the last five years, held the position of station director of Premier Gospel, the number-one Gospel music station in the UK, boasting a listenership of 180,000 a month.
+As a broadcaster Muyiwa has presented on Premier Radio's flagship programmes Gospel Tonight and Worship Tonight.
+Muyiwa has also held the position of station director of Premier Gospel, the number-one Gospel music station in the UK, boasting a listenership of 180,000 a month.

-Muyiwa is the Host of the Turning Point television show, a vibrant programme with a global audience reach of 70 million.
+Muyiwa is the Host of the Turning Point television show, a programme with a global audience reach of 70 million.

-Lufthansa Airlines is the home of Sounds Of Africa, a radio show hosted by Muyiwa for the last seven years.
-Muyiwa is also the host of Jewels of Africa, a television show aired on Kenya Airways and Namibia Airlines.

-Muyiwa has appeared as judge for numerous events; of these he has featured as celebrity judge for five seasons on the BBC Songs of Praise, Gospel Choir of the Year Competition.
+Muyiwa has appeared as a celebrity judge for five seasons on the BBC Songs of Praise, Gospel Choir of the Year Competition.